jhuckaby/confsync/docs/Tutorial.md

 ✅ Success: Configuration file `myapp` revision `r1` deployed by `jhuckaby` to groups: dev,prod
 ```

 And that's it!
-Our revision is now "live" across both of our groups (`dev` and `prod`) and our revision (`r1`) will actually be installed within a minute on all our servers.
+Our revision is now "live" across both of our groups (`dev` and `prod`) and our revision (`r1`) will actually be installed by [ConfSync Satellite](https://github.com/jhuckaby/confsync-satellite) within a minute on all our servers.

 Note that we didn't even have to specify a revision or which groups to deploy to.
 By default, the latest revision is deployed, and if no groups are specified, all are selected.
 Here are a couple variations of the [deploy](https://github.com/jhuckaby/confsync/blob/main/docs/CLI.md#deploy) command: